FatCharlie/DiscoBox/README.md

 We reverse the mapping on photon B so that the anti-correlations coming out of the BBO crystal form pairwise connections 1->8, 2->7, 3->6 etc.

-which our now 16 dimensional Hilbert space decomposes naturally to
+which our now 16 dimensional Hilbert space decomposes to

 $$
 \begin{aligned}